Matilda the Musical: Act II

 The next day, Miss Trunchbull forces Miss Honey's class to undergo a gruelling physical education lesson ("The Smell of Rebellion").
-Miss Trunchbull discovers the newt in her jug; she accuses one of the boys, Eric, who has already riled her during the lesson.
-She starts to punish him.
-Matilda scolds Miss Trunchbull for being a bully.
-Miss Trunchbull verbally abuses Matilda, but Matilda discovers she can move objects with her mind ("Quiet").
-She tips over the water jug and the newt lands on Miss Trunchbull, and climbs up her leg.
-After Miss Trunchbull leaves Matilda demonstrates her powers to Miss Honey, who is surprised and invites Matilda to her house for tea.
-On the way Matilda admits that her father is not proud of her and calls her names.

-Miss Honey tells Matilda of her cruel and abusive aunt, who looked after her as a child after her parents died.
+Miss Trunchbull bullies the children, then verbally abuses Matilda, but Matilda discovers she can move objects with her mind ("Quiet").
+Matilda demonstrates her powers to Miss Honey who tells of her own cruel and abusive aunt, who looked after her as a child after her parents died.
 When Miss Honey first became a teacher, her aunt produced a bill detailing everything Miss Honey consumed as a child, along with other expenses, and forced her to sign a contract binding her to pay it all back.
-Desperate to escape, Miss Honey found refuge in an old farm shed which she moved into and lives in abject poverty.
-Despite this, Miss Honey finds beauty in her meagre living conditions ("My House").
-As Miss Honey tells her story, she produces a scarf which Matilda recognizes from her story of the acrobat and the escapologist—which she realizes is the true story of Miss Honey's childhood, and that her wicked aunt is Miss Trunchbull.
+Desperate to escape, Miss Honey found refuge in an old farm shed ("My House").
+Matilda recognizes Miss Honey's scarf from the story of the acrobat—which she realizes is the true story of Miss Honey's childhood, and that her wicked aunt is Miss Trunchbull.

-Back at school, Miss Trunchbull forces the children to take a spelling test; anyone who misspells a word will be sent to the Chokey.
-The children fail to misspell a single word, so Miss Trunchbull invents a word in order to be able to punish Lavender.
-As Lavender is about to be taken to the Chokey, her classmates deliberately misspell simple words, telling her she cannot send them all to the Chokey.
-However, Miss Trunchbull has built many more Chokeys.
-Matilda uses her powers to write on the blackboard and convinces Miss Trunchbull that it is the ghost of Miss Honey's father, demanding that she give his daughter back her house or he will get her ("Chalk Writing").
-Miss Trunchbull runs from the school screaming and the children celebrate their freedom ("Revolting Children").